tylermercer/personal-website/src/en/posts/software/blazor-component-tips.md

 **[Don't sync state.
-Derive it!](https://kentcdodds.com/blog/dont-sync-state-derive-it)** If you are constantly having to remember to update one piece of state (e.g. the status of the steps passed into the StepDisplay) when another piece of state changes (e.g. the step you're currently on), that's a good sign that one of those pieces of state should be derived from the other (e.g. `private List<Step> Steps => /* compute step statuses for current step */`).
+Derive it!](https://kentcdodds.com/blog/dont-sync-state-derive-it)** If you are constantly having to remember to update one piece of state (e.g. the status of the steps passed into a Stepper) when another piece of state changes (e.g. the step you're currently on), that's a good sign that one of those pieces of state should be derived from the other (e.g. `private List<Step> Steps => /* compute step statuses for current step */`).